ethereum/go-ethereum/cmd/clef/intapi_changelog.md

 ### Changelog for internal API (ui-api)

+### 3.2.0

+* Make `ShowError`, `OnApprovedTx`, `OnSignerStartup` be json-rpc [notifications](https://www.jsonrpc.org/specification#notification):

+> A Notification is a Request object without an "id" member.
+A Request object that is a Notification signifies the Client's lack of interest in the corresponding Response object, and as such no Response object needs to be returned to the client.
+The Server MUST NOT reply to a Notification, including those that are within a batch request.
+>
+>  Notifications are not confirmable by definition, since they do not have a Response object to be returned.
+As such, the Client would not be aware of any errors (like e.g. "Invalid params","Internal error"
 ### 3.1.0

-* Add `ContentType string` to `SignDataRequest` to accommodate the latest EIP-191 and EIP-712 implementations.
+* Add `ContentType` `string` to `SignDataRequest` to accommodate the latest EIP-191 and EIP-712 implementations.

 ### 3.0.0